 It was a very unorthodox audition.
 Usually you just see one or two people, but when I walked in I met the full creative team, including the producer, the director, the writers—everyone.
 I was fully prepared to do 100 other auditions before I booked a role on Broadway, but they must have seen something in me that day... because I was then cast in a lead role for a hit Broadway revival.

-There are actually a lot of similarities between being a student at UNCSA and a being working professional.
+There are actually a lot of similarities between being a student at UNCSA and being a working professional.
 At the school they design the schedule so you are prepared for the professional world.
 The main difference is when you run a show at school it’s for a week or two weeks, but with Broadway it’s a longer run.
-I just finished my 100th show.

 Performing in a show like this is not only physical but it’s mentally and emotionally exhausting.
 It demands all of your mind, and you need to be completely vulnerable on stage.
 On top of that, you are dancing and singing.
 School gave me the tools, experience and discipline to be able to transition to the professional world.